Cart 0

 Board Member

 Mr. Teasley is currently the Director & Operations Lead for the Nez Perce Tribe Forestry & Fire Management Division.
 He has worked with the Tribe for twenty-nine years as a Biological Technician Administrative Forester, Allotment Forester, Forest Operations Project Lead, Assistant Forest Director & Director.
 His career spans years of Treaty interpretation, NEPA Compliance, Management of 60,000 acres of timberlands, Fire Protection, Suppression & Prevention, Fuels Reduction, Operational Project Planning, Evaluating & Prioritizing Activities on Tribal Trust, Fee, and Allotment lands within the reservation.
-And currently working with the US Forest Service on Good Neighbor Authority (GNA) and Tribal Forest Protection Act (TFPA) projects with the ceded territory for the Tribe in Idaho, Oregon, &Washington.
+He is currently working with the US Forest Service on Good Neighbor Authority (GNA) and Tribal Forest Protection Act (TFPA) projects with the ceded territory for the Tribe in Idaho, Oregon, Washington.
 Yóx kaló (Finished)

 Ruby Barerra